hetlelid/raspberry-simplicity-api/README.md

 raspberry-simplicity-api
 ========================

-Remote Raspberry aPI - Simplicity
+Remote Raspberry aPI - PHP Simplicity

 This is intendtent to be the world most simple Raspberry PI Remote API.
 It's NOT secure! 'foldername' is the only thing that keep nobody away from controlling your PI.